Reflecting Upon Irreducible Mind

 in a deeper and better way.

-of these two terms, mind and consciousness.
-This distinction is really
+use of these two terms, mind and consciousness.
+This distinction is

-relevant and beneficial, I think.
-Emblematic of this is the fact that
+really relevant and beneficial, I think.
+Emblematic of this is the fact

-better if they had made their definitions more detailed (I said the same
+way better if they had made their definitions more detailed (I said the

-in regards to Dean Radin's Entangled Minds in my review of it.
-This link).
+same in regards to Dean Radin's Entangled Minds in my review of it.
+This

-For example, in the quote above from the book ("the central subject of this
+link).
+For example, in the quote above from the book ("the central subject

-book"...), the authors are stating that the central subject of the book
+of this book"...), the authors are stating that the central subject of

-is consciousness, subjective awareness; at least that is the only way I
+the book is consciousness, subjective awareness; at least that is the only

 and unconscious memories and unconscious thought might lie completely out